 Show students how to fold a piece of large paper into eight squares.
 They illustrate (K-1) and label (second grade) the story elements in the eight squares (characters, setting, problem, events, solution and ending).

-- Pass out Attachment Two: Fairy Tale Traits.
+Pass out Handout Two: Fairy Tale Traits.
 Read the list with the students and have them highlight the words that describe Cinderella (second grade).
 Younger students can raise their hands when you read a word that describes Cinderella.
 Save this list to look at with other fairy tales.

-- Send home the family letter explaining the drive and asking for volunteers (see Attachment One: Clothing Drive).
+Send home the family letter explaining the drive and asking for volunteers (see Handout One: Clothing Drive).
 Start collecting the clothes and set a date for the end of the clothing drive.

 Assessment is obtained though ongoing teacher observation of student participation and understanding of material through discussion, retelling, brainstorming and drawings.